ember-learn/guides-source/guides/v1.10.0/testing/test-runners.md

 That's it.
 Everything you need is installed and configured.
 Let's go over the configuration in more detail.

 * `framework`
  - This represents the testing framework that you are going to be using.
-Qunit is what we are using in this example. `Testem` takes care of getting the qunit library loaded up so you don't have to worry about it.
+QUnit is what we are using in this example. `Testem` takes care of getting the QUnit library loaded up so you don't have to worry about it.
 * `src_files`
  - This represents which of your source files (including both production and test code) that you want `testem` to load when running tests.
 * `launch_in_dev`